 |ATLAS: Search for supersymmetric partners of the bottom and top quarks||

 The student will develop an analysis to search for supersymmetric partners of the bottom- and top-quarks with ATLAS and will apply them to the latest data from the experiment.
 The project will focus on events where two b-quarks are reconstructed together with large missing transverse momentum.
 This channel offers the best possibility for discovering sbottom and stop squarks at the LHC, with stop squarks themselves expected to be significantly lighter, and hence more observable, than other strongly interacting SUSY particles.
 This project therefore offers the student the possibility of making a Nobel prize winning discovery!

-Sheffield is a key player in the world-leading dark matter experiment DRIFT that is seeking a unique directional signal for Weakly Interacting Massive Particles (WIMPs), the favoured candidate to explain the missing dark matter of the Universe.
-DRIFT is merging with multiple groups around the world to form a new collaboration, CYGNUS that aims to produce a network of directional detectors with capability eventually to reach below the so-called neutrino floor and to provide a definitive signal to prove that WIMPs exist in the galaxy.
-The thesis project will focus on development of new detector R&D using optical and gas charge readout technology for CYGNUS plus operation of the working DRIFT II experiments, including analysis to search for dark matter candidates and development of new techniques for track reconstruction.
+Sheffield is a key player in the world-leading dark matter experiment CYGNUS that is seeking a unique directional signal for Weakly Interacting Massive Particles (WIMPs), the favoured candidate to explain the missing dark matter of the Universe.
+CYGNUS involves the merging of multiple groups around the world to form a new collaboration that aims to produce a network of directional detectors with capability eventually to reach below the so-called neutrino floor and to provide a definitive signal to prove that WIMPs exist in the galaxy.
+The thesis project will focus on development of new detector R&D using optical and gas charge readout technology for CYGNUS plus operation of the working DRIFT II directional experiments, including analysis to search for dark matter candidates and development of new techniques for track reconstruction.
 DRIFT is sited at the UK’s new deep underground laboratory at Boulby.
 Collaborating countries in CYGNUS include China, Australia, USA, Italy and Japan.
 For CYGNUS there will be opportunity participate in tests with new devices at Boulby and sites across these countries.